How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys

 Overall, we found that both Prolific samples generalize better than the MTurk sample and that free-response attention checks were no longer critical for data quality.
 However, the external validity of the samples varied significantly depending on the type of question.
 Our results are shown in Figure~\ref{fig:results:prolific}, and measures of external validity are summarized in Table~\ref{tab:resultsprolific-infigures}.

-\textbf{Behavior.} Although responses about behavior from the representative sample were slightly more generalizable (and both were more generalizable than the MTurk responses), neither of our Prolific samples demonstrated high external validity for behavior questions.
-Prolific participants were similarly likely to use Facebook as Pew participants but differed on other reported behavior, with the fraction of Prolific participants reporting that they use Instagram, Twitter, and ``Other Social Media Sites'' being 25\%--54\% higher than in Pew's findings.
+\textbf{Behavior.} Although responses about behavior from the Prolific representative sample were slightly more generalizable in terms of TVD (and both were more generalizable than the MTurk responses), neither of our Prolific samples demonstrated high external validity for behavior questions.
+Prolific participants were similarly likely to use Facebook compared to Pew participants but differed on other reported behavior, with the fraction of Prolific participants reporting that they use Instagram, Twitter, and ``Other Social Media Sites'' being 25\%--54\% higher compared to the Pew sample.

-\textbf{Experiences.} Overall, all of our Prolific samples generalize well for questions about prior experiences.
-While nearly all of these questions show statistically significant differences, the magnitude of those difference is quite small (avg TVD=0.06 for representative and .05 for gender-balanced).
+\textbf{Experiences.} Overall, both of our Prolific samples generalized well for questions about prior experiences.
+While most of those questions showed statistically significant differences, the magnitude of those difference was quite small ($\text{TVD}=.07$ for the representative sample and $.06$ for the gender-balanced sample).